blackviking27/Projects/README.md

 # Projects
-Series of small projects
+Series of small projects.
-Feel free to suggest an edit to any project
+Feel free to suggest an edit to any project.